 Parent tip: Fate is a quick shot east on I-30 from Rockwall — 15 minutes and a completely different park environment.
 Pair the visit with a stop at one of the newer restaurants on the 66 corridor heading back.

-Before heading out, review the Robert Smith Family Park status dashboard for seasonal maintenance updates.
+Before you load up the car, review the Robert Smith Family Park page for maintenance or event closures.

 How we picked these